AlbertoV5/DxTracker-Reaper/README.md

 Luckily, there is a progress bar.
 ![refduration](Guide/refdur.png)

 You can use Speaker Samples from different audio sources, as long as you don't move the file location around, and if you do, just re-run the DxTracker action to read the new location.
+Also, I have found that a threshold of around 0.92 may work best than the default 0.9 but that's what I'll be testing among other stuff.

 Feel free to reach out.